01-edu/public/subjects/piglatin.en.md

 If the word has no vowels the program should print "No vowels".

-If the number of arguments is different from one, the program prints a new line.
+If the number of arguments is different from one, the program prints a newline ("`\n`").

 ### Usage